MurphyMc/depz/README.md

 organizational) fork as well as trying pulling in changes from upstream, etc.

+Here's a quick feature list:

+* Flexible config files let you define and group repositories
+* You can have "local" config files which override settings (e.g., to add an additional remote for your own fork)
+* Can clone git, Mercurial, and Bazaar repositories
+* Can initialize a repository from a zip/tgz archive somewhere, including creating a stable first commit for it so that if you and others all do it and then make commits, you have shared history
+* Can automatically generate and assist you with repository-specific (and optionally read-only) GitHub deploy keys, which are a nice option when you are working with private repositories on an untrusted machine where you don't want to put your credentials
+* Can check to see which local repositories are ahead/behind remote repositories
+* Fast-forward merge subrepositories with a single command
+* Can monitor other *local* branches (so that you can fast-forward merge branches which were *pushed* from elsewhere)

+## The Basics

 A project will generally have one or more .depz files which describe the sub-repositories and sketch out how they should be worked with.
 This file will be stored in the project's main repository.
 After cloning that repo,